 Fathers and Sons, as the title suggests, is a book about generation conflict set in early 1860s, an important transitional period in Russian history.
 Arkady and Bazarov return to their families after completing their education in St Petersburg.
 Their parents are of different backgrounds: Arkady’s father, Nikolai Petrovich, is a wealthy and educated landowner whereas Bazarov’s father, Vasily Ivanovich, is a retired military doctor.
-They have something in common, though; they are both alienated to their beloved sons.
+They have something in common, though; they are both alienated from their sons.

 The nihilist sons of Turgenev